chenjr0719/AFS-docs/docs/portal/scenario.md

 5. Pull the ota node from the list in the left side, and setup the parameters.
 Select the edge device and storage that were setuped in *Pre-condition*.
 	![](../_static/images/portal/scenario/2-21.png)

-6. Connect the Influxdb_Firehose node to the training_dt_model node, then connect the training_dt_model node to the OTA node, click the `Deploy` button in the upper right corner, and click the `SAVE` button to save the Solution.
+6. Connect the Influxdb_query node to the training_dt_model node, then connect the training_dt_model node to the ota node, click the `Deploy` button in the upper right corner, and click the `SAVE` button to save the Solution.
 	![](../_static/images/portal/scenario/2-22.png)

 7. Create a new Solution Task.